Orem, Utah

 Orem is a city in Utah County, Utah, United States, in the north central part of the state.
 It is adjacent to Provo, Lindon, and Vineyard and is approximately 45 mi south of Salt Lake City.

 Orem is one of the principal cities of the Provo-Orem, Utah Metropolitan Statistical Area, which includes all of Utah and Juab counties.
-The 2020 population was 98,129, while the 2010 population was 88,328 making it the 6th most populous city in Utah.
+The 2020 population was 98,129, while the 2010 population was 88,328 making it the 5th most populous city in Utah.
 Utah Valley University is located in Orem.

 History

 At one time the area was known as Sharon, a Biblical name for a mostly level strip of land running between mountains and the sea, and the name of the Vermont birth town of Joseph Smith, founder of the Latter Day Saint movement.
-Another former name was Provo Bench.
+Another former name was Provo Bench, as it was a geographical bench north of Provo.

 Unlike many other early Utah communities, Orem's houses were not originally clustered in a town composed of regular city blocks.
 Instead, Orem's farmers dispersed their homes, building them along the territorial highway (now called State Street) and other major roads so that they could be close to both transportation corridors and to their fields and orchards.